hcovlab/dshiver/README.md

 Docker containers use a layered filesystem where each “docker image” represents a read-only layer; the modifications - the running container makes - are always written on the top image.
-This filesystem only existswhile the container is running, afterward, every file dies with it.
+This filesystem only exists while the container is running, afterward, every file dies with it.
 So, to mount a new folder (volume) that saves the output files of your container, you should use the`-v` switch.
 This switch then needs the full pathway of your directory where you have your input files on